The Vim logo, licensed under the VIM LICENSE

 While it should not make any difference, I suggest learning vi with nvim.

-Neovim vi features are generally compatible with other vi editors, but it has the advantage of having better defaults.
+Neovim features are generally compatible with other vi editors, and it has the advantage of having better defaults.

 For example it